ricklove/GreekBibleApp/WebSite/Notes/WorkHours.md

 ### V 1.5

-- [S] Show loading... when waiting for the chapter to download
+- [X] Show loading message when waiting for the chapter to download
+- [X] Show error message if failed to download

+### V 1.6

 - [P] Focus on Chapter Choice after choosing Book
 - [P] Reload Last Passage (using localStorage)